aboutcoders/notification-bundle/README.md

 }
 ```

-Following the installation instructions of the [SonataNotificationBundle](https://github.com/sonata-project/SonataNotificationBundle) you will extend the bundle as a part of that define the message entity.
-Since this bundle extends [SonataNotificationBundle](https://github.com/sonata-project/SonataNotificationBundle) you have to extend from this bundle in order to make it work.
+Following the installation instructions of the [SonataNotificationBundle](https://github.com/sonata-project/SonataNotificationBundle) you will create or generate a bundle within your application that extends from the SonataNotificationBundle.
+Since this bundle also extends from the SonataNotificationBundle you have to extend your created/generated bundle from this bundle instead of the SonataNotificationBundle.

 ```php
 class MySonataNotificationBundle extends Bundle